The Definitive Guide to High-Quality Leads

 Once you have a few leads and you've made contact with them, don't expect immediate results.
 With luck, some of those leads will buy immediately.
 But as a rule, it takes several contacts between yourself and a particular lead before he'll consider buying.
 So once you've got someone on your list, keep in touch with that person in a value-building way.
 For example, you might send your leads a monthly newsletter full of helpful tips, or a link to a free white paper on a subject that will interest them, or a limited-time offer on your product.

-Every salesperson has experienced the energizing sensation of having a lead call YOU and say they're ready to buy.
+Every salesperson has experienced the energizing sensation of having a lead call them and say they're ready to buy.
 These leads are exciting because they're a chance to make a sale without having to bother with the time-consuming early parts of the sales process.
 No combing lead lists, no cold call, no wooing a prospect into a meeting, just straight into the sales presentation.

 Unfortunately, the expression “too good to be true” usually applies to so-called hot leads.
 The truth is that you will rarely actually close a sale with a prospect you meet late in their buying process.
 The reason is simple: whichever salesperson first meets with a prospect has the home field advantage.
 The first salesperson to speak with a lead has the opportunity to frame his presentation in such a way that his product will automatically look the best.